API Protection

 HeaderDescriptionExample

-X-RateLimit-LimitThe maximum number of requests allowed in the current time window1000
+X-RateLimit-LimitMaximum requests allowed in the current time window1000

-X-RateLimit-RemainingThe number of requests remaining in the current time window999
+X-RateLimit-RemainingRequests remaining in the current time window999

-X-RateLimit-ResetThe time when the current rate limit window resets (Unix timestamp)1640995200
+X-RateLimit-ResetUnix timestamp when the rate limit window resets1640995200

 Handling Rate Limits